-The reference to "illegal content" was added in response to Board and GAC demands (and ICM would certainly agree to delete it).
-ICANN and members of the GAC know quite well that neither ICM nor IFFOR is in a position to determine whether or not content is legal - in the United States, or anywhere else.
-That determination must be left to government.
+content is legal - in the United States, or anywhere else.16 That determination must be left to government.
 Enforcement in this case would proceed in the same manner described above.
 Here, the prohibition on illegal content is the same as an obligation to comply with applicable law, which is the only reasonable interpretation of the Wellington Communiqué.